dtaylor222/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-Group by interval and use average
+Group by interval and use mean() to average

 The interval code is of the form hHMM where h can be absent) but this maps nicely